 13 points however, it may be imposed on the driver if he exceeds the speed limit by 41-50 km/h.

-The previously known lower point rates (1-10) will still function.
-However, the list of offenses for which police officers will award them will be significantly expanded.
+The lower point rates (1-10) known so far will still apply.
+However, the catalogue of offences for which police officers will award them will be significantly expanded.
+The regulations described in the above paragraph, as mentioned, will only come into force on 17 September 2022.
+Drivers therefore have plenty of time to familiarise themselves with the new regulations.

 New tariff of fines

-If a driver breaks several regulations, the maximum amount he can be fined is PLN 6,000.
-The tariff described above concerns the amounts of fines that a policeman may offer in the event of arresting a driver.
-The amount that the court can impose on those who break the regulations has increased to amounts previously unknown to Polish drivers.
-So far it was PLN 5,000.
-Currently, the maximum fine is PLN 30,000, while the minimum is PLN 1,000.
+If a driver breaks several rules, the maximum sum they can be fined in a fixed penalty procedure is PLN 6,000.
+However, the amount that a court can impose on those breaking the rules has increased to sums previously unknown to Polish drivers.
+Previously, this was PLN 5,000.
+Currently, the maximum fine is PLN 30,000, while the minimum fine is PLN 1,000.

 The impact of regulations on drivers

 A novelty in the regulations, which should also have a disciplinary effect on drivers, is the provision of information about offenses committed by them to insurers.
 As you can easily deduce, this will most likely be reflected in the insurance policy rates for those who have a "larger record."
 Many people may judge such action as too deep an interference in drivers' privacy, which may lead to abuse.
-However, it can be assumed that ratio legis this solution was different.
-The legislator wanted to motivate drivers to drive carefully and not commit offenses that could affect their financial situation in the future.
-Not only through fines, but also the amount of insurance premiums.
+However, it can be assumed that ratio legis The intention behind this solution was different.
+The legislator wanted to motivate drivers to drive carefully and not commit any offences that could affect them financially in the future.

 Why did the legislator increase the fine rates?

-Moreover, it seems that the legislator is quite consistent in implementing its policy of tightening the regulations protecting passers-by.
-In the recent past, regulations regarding priority at pedestrian crossings were introduced.
-Now, however, the rates of fines and penalty points awarded for offenses against their safety have been increased.
-It is also clearly visible that the legislator's goal was to provide additional "protection" for drivers during overtaking manoeuvres.
-Moreover - and most obviously - forcing them to take their foot off the gas pedal.
+It also appears that the legislator is quite consistently pursuing a policy of tightening regulations protecting pedestrians.
+Not long ago, regulations concerning priority at pedestrian crossings were introduced.
+Now, however, the fines and penalty points awarded for offences against their safety have been increased.
+It is also clearly visible that the legislator's aim was to provide additional "protection" for drivers during overtaking manoeuvres.
+Furthermore – and most obviously – to force them to take their foot off the accelerator.